Hiangtam: Historical significance

 Cosgrave had to admit that the battle of Hiangtam was one of the toughest fights he had ever seen in his Manipur expedition.
 To quote him:

 "The defence of Hengtam village was by far the most stubborn and well organised fight I have seen the Manipur Kukis put up, and there is every sign that our present foes Manlun Manchong Kukis (Zous) are a more formidable foe than the other Kuki with whom No.2 Column has so far dealt".

 The British troops fired 1,300 rounds of .303 and Martini Henry ammunition during the exchange of fire with the Zous at Hiangtam.
 Captain Ostrehan regretted that the troops should have been equipped with Maxim guns.
 The British wanted to punish Hiangtam as much as possible.
 However, to their disappointment, they could find nothing much except for five goats.
 There were no jhums, metnas or paddy left to destroy.

 Goulun was arrested and jail and release shortly.
 According to the locals, after the Zou-Gal, the British offer him land from Hiangtam - Singngat-Mata.
 He denied the offers because of mosquitos; hilly regions were more valuable during that time.

-Unlike the valley of Manipur, Hill areas administration was based mostly in Chieftanship.
+Unlike the valley of Manipur, Hill areas administration was based mostly in Chieftainship.
 After 1917–1919, Political Agents were appointed for the administration of the hill areas.
 After the death of Goulun, Thangkhochin (his younger brother son) was called from Burma (now Myanmar) to be Chief-in-Charge (Caretaker) of the village.
 The boundary of Hiangtam became smaller during Thangkhochin.
-Some machette villages of Hiangtam are Likhai, Hiangtam (K), Sialnah, Henjang.
+Some machette/hamlet villages of Hiangtam are Likhai, Hiangtam (K), Sialnah, Henjang,Tangpizawl,Hiangtam(v).
 Thangkhanlal, son of Thangkhochin was an MLA-60-Singhat/Singngat and Minister from Hiangtam Village.
 On January 27, 2001, Thangchinmang, son of Goulun become the Chief of Hiangtam village under Manipur Gazetted No. DC(CCP)/Hill-MIsc/98-1: Refer :- Hill MIsc Matter No.23 of 1999.
-Thangchinmang later changed Bualkot to Hiangtam and became the Chief of Hiangtam(V)/Hiangtamjang and Hiangtam/Bualkot.
+Thangchinmang later changed Bualkot to Hiangtam and became the Chief of Hiangtam which includes Hiangtam(V)/Hiangtamjang village and Hiangtam(Bualkot).

 The village is recognized village No.47 of 1956.
 In 2022, Chinlunthang from Hiangtam Village son of Thangkhanlal become elected Manipur Legislative Assembly member of 60 Singhat constituency.
 The village is a Christian village where 99% are Christian (Presbyterian).

+In December 2025, M Thangchinmang was taken to District hospital,Churachandpur and admitted to ICU due to old heart injury and pass away on his way to Guwahati for further treatment inside flight, 5 minutes before reaching Guwahati Airport on January 6, 2026.

+On 10 April 2026, Lunsianmung eldest son of M Thangchinmang and Grandson of Pu Goulun officially inherited and become the Chief of Hiangtam which covers Hiangtam(V), and Hiangtam(Bualkot)/Hiangtam via order No.4/272/2025-DC/CCP/1931 by the office of the Deputy Commissioner,Churachandpur.